nf-core/methylseq/docs/usage.md

 If you don't want to use the Illumina iGenomes references, you can supply your own reference genome.

 The minimum requirement is just a FASTA file - the pipeline will automatically generate the relevant reference index from this.
 You can use the command line option `--save_reference` to keep the generated references so that they can be added to your config and used again in the future.
 The bwa-meth and biscuit workflows always need a FASTA file, for methylation calling.
-The FASTA is also required for the Picard metrics generating.
+The FASTA is also required for the generation of Picard metrics.

 ### `--fasta`